Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 + df.apply(f, engine="numba")
 ```

 Well, not quite.
-Because of the way that numba/the numba engine inside pandas works, there are several caveats and gotchas to keep in mind to obtain this speedup.
+Because of the way that numba/the numba engine inside pandas works, there are several caveats
+to keep in mind to obtain this speedup.

 TLDR:
 Use apply only when you have to (e.g. there is no corresponding method or chain of pandas methods that do that you want).